jojoenco/BananaPi-M2M/README.md

 Install            : Go >> Start installation for selected software

-(Sometimes it hangs at reboot at   :   Starting ifup for wlan0...
+Fixed!!(Sometimes it hangs at reboot at   :   Starting ifup for wlan0...
          Starting Raise network interfaces..
 then pull the power plug) Fixed!!!!!! (won't hang anymore)